gamontal/blog.gmontalvo.me/_posts/2017-02-14-passwordless-auth-for-web-and-mobile-applications.md

 ### Conclusion

-Like I said before, I don't claim that passwordless authentication works everywhere, but more and more projects are starting to go in this direction and the experience is far more seemless when you have a strong authentication system and your users don't have to remember passwords.
+Like I said before, I don't claim that passwordless authentication works everywhere, but more and more projects are starting to go in this direction and the experience is far more seamless when you have a strong authentication system and your users don't have to remember passwords.